Vivwhite/express-simple-auth/README.md

 * Create an express application with RESTful routes.
 * Set up schemas and models with Mongoose.
 * CRUD data in a MongoDB database through Mongoose.
-* Describe the authentication strategy used with `has_secure_password` from Ruby on Rails.

 ### Local Authentication